afshinpir/NavigationView/README.md

 # NavigationView

-This Android library is designed for adding fixed and scrollable header and footer support to Android's default `NavigationView`.
+This Android library is designed for adding fixed and scrollable header and footer support to Android's default NavigationView.

 ## Usage